icedoutjan/Snake/README.md

 # ideas
 - for the arduino crash problem a easy fix would be to limit the length of the snake
-- to check the core dump could also help